hexinfra/gorox/hemi/classic/README.md

 Place preloaded components.
-These components supplement the core components of the Hemi engine.
+These components supplement the core components of the Hemi Engine.